usnistgov/scapval/scapval/README.md

 Stand-alone XCCDF, OVAL, and OCIL files, separate from SCAP can also be validated using -componentfile.

+The `-auto` option accepts any SCAP XML file and automatically detects whether it is source content, result content, or a standalone component.
+The `-batchdir` option validates all XML files in a directory, auto-detecting the content type and SCAP version of each file.

 SCAP XML content can be signed and signatures verified as well, see usage -h for details.

 SCAPVal produces validation results in a report that conveys all error and warning conditions detected; results are output in both XML and HTML formats.